Latest Findings from the National Self-Harm Registry Ireland

 The Registry Team

-Dr. Eve Griffin, Professor Ella Arensman, Dr Christina Dillon, Dr. Paul Corcoran, Niall McTernan, Data Registration Officers.
+Dr. Eve Griffin, Professor Ella Arensman, Conal Wrigley, Dr. Paul Corcoran, Niall McTernan, Sarah Nicholson and Data Registration Officers.

 For further information, please contact Dr. Eve Griffin, Manager of the National Self-Harm Registry Ireland, Room 4.28, Western Gateway Building, Room, University College Cork, Ireland.